Skip to main content

 Carnival Cruise Line trip insurance

-There are many independent advisors and companies that sell insurance products, including travel agents.
+Many independent advisors and companies sell insurance products, including travel agents.
 Sometimes, you can even purchase an annual travel insurance plan!
 This, of course, only benefits those who plan to travel a considerable amount.

 When you make your Carnival booking, you will be asked if you want to add Carnival Vacation Protection.